Accepting online and in-person consultation | (416)-708-8894 | support@holisticaretrauma.com | 4257 Sherwoodtowne Blvd, Suite 200, Mississauga, ON

 How I Practise Now

-I blend lived experiences and evidence based practices, as well as an integrative approach including CBT, and IFS.
+I blend lived experiences and evidence based practices, as well as an integrative approach including CBT, IFS and somatic approaches.
 I also work through a decolonising lens, that pays attention to power and access.

 In The Room With You